cherwinmason/masonletter/mason-finalization-agent-prompt-v6.md

 Now: run Section 5 pre-flight.
 If it passes, write the issue.
 Return complete HTML only (with required anchor comments).

 ---
+*Version 7.0 — April 22, 2026*

+*Changes from v6.9 → v7.0: Added two new locked categories in Section 7b — (7) numbers with their original scope, (8) subject attribution — in response to Issue 006 fabrications where the Writer rescoped "800,000 uses across 12+ apps" into "thousands of inquiries for QBee" and attributed team actions ("SaaStr team shipped 12 apps") to the founder personally ("Jason Lemkin shipped 12 apps").
+Added POOR FIT handling in Section 7c: the Writer now explicitly uses the Researcher's counter-thesis to build compatible angles when the source doesn't naturally carry the day-type.
+Extended anchor list comment to require scope annotation on every number and subject attribution mapping.
+Added two new final-check items (18, 19) to Section 22.
+Paired with Researcher v3.2.
+Rationale: Issue 006 had a solid thesis but leaked three fabrications past Section 7b's existing guardrails. v7.0 closes the gaps.*

 *Version 6.9 — April 22, 2026*